saadeghi/daisyui/src/docs/src/routes/blog/(posts)/npm-init-daisyui/+page.md

    <link href="/output.css" rel="stylesheet" />
    ```

-3. It doesn't add any scripts to build your CSS file.
+3. It doesn't add any scripts in `package.json` file to build your CSS file.
    If you're using a bundler, it will be handled automatically.
 Otherwise you may need to add a script to `package.json` file to build your CSS file.
    Like this: